Local Authority Pensions: Commonly Asked Questions

 Citizens Advice Bureau offers free, confidential, impartial and independent advice. your local Citizens Advice Bureau is listed in the phone book.

-On receipt of your signed letter of authority it normally takes between 4 to 5 weeks.
+On receipt of your signed letter of authority it normally takes between 2 to 3 months.
 However this is dependant on which Local Authority your pension was with.
-Some take longer than other to supply the information.
+Some take longer than others to supply the information.

-To gain access and release money from your LGPS pension it has to be transferred into a new scheme with one of the major UK providers.
+To gain access and release money from your LGPS pension it has to be transferred into a new pension, called a Flexi Access Drawdown pension with one of the major UK providers.
 Once the money is transferred to the new pension provider the amount of tax free cash is calculated and paid to you.
-The remaining fund will then remain invested until retirement or, if required, under the new pension flexibility rules you can take more cash from it from April 2015.
+The remaining fund will then remain invested until retirement or, if required, under the new Pension Freedom & Choice Rules you can even take the entire fund as cash.

 Current rules allow you to release a cash lump sum of up to 25% of the value of your accumulated pension funds.
 This is tax free and is know as a Pension Commencement Lump Sum.

 It is possible to release less than the maximum 25% and draw more later.
 You can also continue to contribute to your pension, which will build up more tax free cash for the future.
 Under the new Pension Freedom & Choice Rules you can even take the entire fund as cash!